shoes/shoes4/README.md

 **Important JRuby version note:** JRuby 1.7.14 and 1.7.15 have a bug where `bundle install` won't work with shoes4.
 Make sure to use JRuby 1.7.16 or JRuby-1.7.13 with shoes4.

 **JDK version note:** While shoes4 should generally work with JDK version 6 and up we recommend to use newer version.
 Also within the JDK major version make sure to have the latest updates installed, we had cases where newer versions resolved bugs.

+### SWT requirements

+Be aware that Shoes 4 builds on [SWT](http://www.eclipse.org/swt/) for its default backend.
+That is usually no concern (other than the need for JRuby/JDK, described above) as you do not have to install SWT yourself.
+However, that means we have the same basic system requirements SWT does.
+For Linux that means you need GTK+ >= 2.10 or >= 3.0 if you like.
+Moreover, as of now there is no ARM support (as the Raspberry Pi would need).

 ### Installing Shoes4 as a gem